gabrieljt/unity2d/README.md

 == Known Bugs ==
 * May place character and exit outside the room
-* Speed may vary sometimes
-* May stuck on collision
+* May generate dungeon with unreachable exit (press ESC to rebuild)

 Using assets from http://opengameart.org/content/dawnlike-16x16-universal-rogue-like-tileset-v181